 The founders of Dzomo need a demo of their product to show to potential investors.

 I worked together with the founders of Dzomo to develop a demo featuring three different search options.
 We felt that these options best represented how the AI could assist users in finding images that they could use for marketing, ultimately saving them time and money.

-My role on this project was as a remote collaborator, focusing on the usability of the demo and the overall design.
+My role on this project was as a collaborator with the founder & lead developer of Dzomo, focusing on the usability of the demo and the overall design.

 The first step I took after the kickoff meeting was to become familiar with other image search engines.
 I had used them in the past, but as with most things in the UX field, their particularities had been invisible to me as a normal user.
 I was given a list of Dzomo’s competitors, so I went through and did a short heuristic analysis on each one.
 It allowed me to set the bar for what I wanted to accomplish with my work.

 Afterwards, I created a sitemap for the entire site of Dzomo, which I learned afterward was not what I was going to be working on.
 This was a huge relief!
 I would instead be working on a demo version of the site to show investors the capabilities of their AI, which is being developed by one of the co-founders.
 I switched gears and decided to go into the sketch phase from there.